-In consideration for the sale and assignment of assets and the grant of the license under the Takeda Asset Agreement, DOT-1 made an upfront payment of \$1.0 million in cash and issued 9,857,143 shares of Series A redeemable convertible preferred stock in DOT-1 in December 2019.
-The fair value of issued shares was estimated as \$9.9 million, based on the price paid by other investors for issued shares in the Series A financing of DOT-1.
-Based on the terms of the Millennium Stock Exchange Agreement, Takeda exchanged the 9,857,143 shares of Series A redeemable convertible preferred stock of DOT-1 for 6,470,382 shares of our common stock upon the effectiveness of the Conversion, on May 26, 2021.
+In consideration for the sale and assignment of assets and the grant of the license to us under the Takeda Asset Agreement, we made an upfront payment of \$1.0 million in cash and issued 9,857,143 shares of Series A redeemable convertible preferred stock in our subsidiary, DOT Therapeutics-1, Inc. We estimated fair value of issued shares as \$9.9 million, based on the price paid by other investors for issued shares in the Series A financing of DOT Therapeutics-1, Inc. On May 4, 2021, we entered into a Stock Exchange Agreement with Millennium Pharmaceuticals, Inc., an affiliate of Takeda Pharmaceutical Company Limited, or Takeda.
+Pursuant to the terms of the Millennium Stock Exchange Agreement and the Plan of Conversion, Millennium Pharmaceuticals, Inc. exchanged the 9,857,143 shares of Series A redeemable convertible preferred stock of DOT Therapeutics-1, Inc. for 6,470,382 shares of our common stock pursuant to and contingent upon the effectiveness of the Conversion.
+We recorded a total of \$10.9 million consideration for license and clinical supplies as research and development expenses.
+Prior to the Conversion, to the extent activities by Takeda with respect to its exploitation of a product containing DAY101 (tovorafenib) in its field triggered a milestone under the Viracta License Agreement, Takeda would have, at our election, paid such milestone directly to Viracta, provided, that if we subsequently triggered such milestone based on our exploitation of such products in our field, then we would have reimbursed Takeda such paid milestone amount.
+Takeda was responsible for any royalty payments owed to Viracta pursuant to the Viracta License Agreement as a result of Takeda's exploitation of such product in its field.
+Takeda's right to exploit a product in its field was terminated unused at the time of Conversion in connection with the Millennium Stock Exchange Agreement.

 The term of the Takeda Asset Agreement will expire on a country-by-country basis upon expiration of all assigned patent rights and all licensed patent rights in such country.
-Takeda may terminate the Takeda Asset Agreement prior to our first commercial sale of a product if we cease conducting any development activities for a continuous and specified period of time and such cessation is not agreed upon by the parties and is not done in response to guidance from a regulatory authority.
+Takeda may terminate the Takeda Asset Agreement prior to our first commercial sale of a product if we cease conducting any development activities for a continuous and specified period of time and such cessation is not agreed upon by the parties to the Takeda Asset Agreement and is not done in response to guidance from a regulatory authority.
 Additionally, Takeda can terminate the Takeda Asset Agreement in the event of our bankruptcy.
 In the event of termination of the Takeda Asset Agreement by Takeda as a result of our cessation of development or bankruptcy, all assigned patents, know-how and contracts (other than the Viracta License Agreement) will be assigned back to Takeda and Takeda will obtain a reversion license under patents and know-how generated to exploit all such terminated products.